Anoxic events are a common occurrence in Island estuaries during the summer months. The symptoms of an anoxic event include:

 - milky white or green discolouration of the water,

 - H2S or 'rotten turnip' odour, and

 A list of sites that have recorded anoxic events during 2018 is provided below.
 A map of these sites is available and Historical information, from 2008 to 2017, is available.
 A map that highlights the intensity of anoxic events across PEI from 2013 to 2017 is also provided.

 Please note that information provided may not capture every anoxic estuary in PEI for a particular year.
 Some events may not have not been reported to, or documented by, the Department of Communities, Land and Environment.

 - Baltic River (both Hunter's Creek and Baltic Creek)

 - Barbara Weit River

 - Midgell River

-- Southwest River, including Durant's Creek and Tuplin Creek
+- Southwest River (upper Southwest River, Tuplin Creek and Durant Creek)

 - Winter River